RobertAKARobin/util/README.md

 ## TODO

+-	TODO1: Rename `Component.template` so it comes last alphabetically?

 -	TODO1: Fully hydrate the template on the landing page -- e.g. with event listeners and stuff -- without needing to rerender it
 -	TODO1: Don't use `[on]` attributes?